 Most recently, the University took part in a 2017/18 pilot of a new Fairtrade University and Colleges Award, led by the Fairtrade Foundation and SOS UK.
 We received a "two-star Fairtrade University Award" in recognition of our continued promotion of fair trade products and principles.
 This award was valid through May 2020 and we are now preparing to submit for reaccreditation.
 The University continues to maintain its longstanding commitment to fair trade and develop its approach to ethical supply chains.

 The University is committed to continued promotion and understanding of fair trade.

-This means that whenever possible we will buy products that are produced fairly and ethically and support on-going academic research and development in this area.
+Our commitment to fair trade means that whenever possible we aim to buy products that are produced fairly and ethically and support on-going academic research and development in this area.

-- University and Edinburgh University Students' Association catering outlets and shops continue to expand their stock of fair trade products, including many Fairtrade labelled products, and others such as Malawian rice from Just Trading Scotland
+- University and Students' Association catering outlets and shops continue to expand their range of fair trade options, including many Fairtrade labelled products, as well as others such as Malawian rice from Just Trading Scotland

 - We raise awareness of fair trade issues during Fairtrade Fortnight each year